We are currently in a recruiting climate where there is strong competition for the best management consulting talent.

 In order to attract and secure the best candidates, it is not simply a matter of paying the most attractive salary.
 Many other factors come into play such as the quality of clients and assignments, career prospects, culture, work-life balance, brand and a company’s social responsibility to name but a few.

 However, none of this is relevant if the hiring process itself is alienating the best candidates.
 This article from Cielo highlights some of the sources of frustration that candidates may encounter during a company’s application process which has a direct impact on their ability to hire top talent.

 Unfortunately, sub-optimal experiences are common: many employers either pay lip service to the candidate experience or mistakenly believe they are providing a good experience when they are not.
-Very very few companies ask candidates for feedback.
+Very few companies ask candidates for feedback.
 They perhaps even assume that if a candidate is via an agency it somehow doesn’t matter as they are “only” upsetting a supplier: that is clearly short-sighted in itself and in practice, of course, the candidate’s perception of the employer is highly likely to be negative.
 They may blame the agency but will also be unimpressed by the employer.

 The recruitment process should be viewed from a candidate’s perspective, not only that of the successful applicant but even more importantly from that of the unsuccessful candidate.